 note: adopted 1968; the anthem uses elements of both ethnic Swazi and Western music styles

-Sweden name: "Du Gamla, Du Fria" (Thou Ancient, Thou Free)
+name: "Du Gamla, Du Fria" (Thou Ancient, Thou Free)

 lyrics/music: Richard DYBECK/traditional